What goes in to making a successful homepage for your website?

 These are much more memorable than the typical image of two business people shaking hands, or a group meeting in a board room.

 Think outside the square with your content- the average internet user visits 9 unique websites every day (that's 3285 every year!) - so it's imperative that yours stands out!

 In the digital world, content is king.

 Likewise, your homepage text should be keyword rich as well as unique and engaging.

-Although it may be tempting to recycle text (called "spinning") from a mix of your competitors' websites, this is strongly discouraged as it can negatively impact on your search engine page ranking (Google's algorithms are very complex and can detect and subsequently punish recycled content).
+Although it may be tempting to recycle text (called "spinning") from a mix of the websites of your competitors, this is strongly discouraged because it can have a negative impact on the ranking of your search engine page (Google's algorithms are very complex and can detect and then punish recycled content).

 Set aside some time to brainstorm a mix of ideas for your homepages’ welcome text making sure that it is both informative and engaging, without being overwrought or lengthy.